jesus-salas-j/jesus-salas-j.github.io/index.md

 In this article I am going to explain only one part of DDD, what is called strategic DDD.
 This part is explained in the three first chapters of Vernon's book.
 This part of DDD neither talk about code, nor about message brokers, nor about databases, nor about events...
-It talks exclusively about business.
+It talks exclusively about business.<br/><br/>
 Strategic DDD explains how to carry out a strategy for building software systems that are closer to business ideas.
 Many times developers are or have been very far from the business experts, or these experts try to convey an idea to the developer teams but then the software that it is built is quite different than the original idea and it can even lose the essence